Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Ready to become a member?

-Membership gives you 15 hours of independent studio time each week, with no timetable and nothing to follow.
-Your own shelf, all the equipment, and access to our kilns whenever you need them.
+Membership gives you up to 15 hours of independent studio time each week.
+Come when it suits you and work at your own pace, with your own shelf, all the equipment, and our kilns fired for you.

 A lot of our members started exactly where you are now.
 If you've finished a course and want to keep going, this is how.